looprock/event_db/README.md

 # Example API

-A simple API that receives email data and stores it in a SQLite database.
+A simple API that receives event data and stores it in a PostgreSQL database.

 ## Setup